wmhilton-stoplight/platform-docs/2.-workspaces/configure-git/b.bitbucket-cloud.md

 # Bitbucket Cloud

-Configure your Bitbucket Cloud integration by following these instructions.
+Use these steps to configure your Bitbucket Cloud integration if you have a self-hosted deployment or need custom integration settings.

 ## Bitbucket Cloud Setup